 - Justice Studies

 - Develop an inventory of your goals upon completing a bachelor’s degree.
 Are you hoping to . . .

 - Find employment in a particular business, industry, or service sector?

 - Find employment that helps you develop particular skills, such as leadership, organizational strengths, creativity, or problem solving?

-- Review available current majors and see if one will help you achieve your goals.
+- Examine the available current majors and see if one will help you achieve your goals.
 If not, review the coursework that will help you get where you want to go and begin identifying potential Areas of Concentration for an Interdisciplinary Studies degree.

-- Review the General Education Core and other ID degree requirements in the LCSC catalog.
+- Review the General Education Core and other ID Studies degree requirements in the LCSC catalog.

-- Contact the Office of Dual Credit and Special Projects at (208) 792-2257 or email Ryan Gill at firstname.lastname@example.org to begin the advising process.
+- Contact the Office of Dual Credit and Special Projects at (208) 792-2257 or email Ryan Gill, director, at firstname.lastname@example.org to begin the coordination process.